projectacrn/acrn-hypervisor/doc/developer-guides/hld/hv-vm-management.rst

 ************

+The ``acrn_vm`` structure is defined to manage a VM instance, this structure maintained a VM's HW resources such as vCPU, vPIC, vIOAPIC, vUART, and vPCI.
+At
-The ``acrn_vm`` structure is defined to manage a VM instance, this structure maintained a VM's HW resources like vcpu, vpic, vioapic, vuart, vpci.
-And at the same time ``acrn_vm`` structure also recorded a bunch of SW information related with corresponding VM, like info for VM identifier, info for SW loader, info for memory e820 entries, info for IO/MMIO handlers, info for platform level cpuid entries, and so on.
+the same time ``acrn_vm`` structure also records SW information related with corresponding VM, such as info for VM identifier, info for SW loader, info for memory e820 entries, info for IO/MMIO handlers, and info for platform level cpuid entries.

-The ``acrn_vm`` structure instance will be created by create_vm API, and then work as the first parameter for other VM APIs.
+The ``acrn_vm`` structure instance will be created by ``create_vm`` API, and then work as the first parameter for other VM APIs.

 VM state
 ********

 Generally, a VM is not running at the beginning: it is in a 'powered off' state.
-After it got created successfully, the VM enter a 'created' state.
+After it is created successfully, the VM enters a 'created' state.
-Then the VM could be kick to run, and enter a 'started' state.
+Then the VM could be kicked to run, and enter a 'started' state.
 When the VM powers off, the VM returns to a 'powered off' state again.
-A VM can be paused to wait some operation when it is running, so there is also a 'paused' state.
+A VM can be paused to wait for some operation when it is running, so there is also a 'paused' state.

 :numref:`hvvm-state` illustrates the state-machine of a VM state transition,